-Paraquat is a chemical herbicide, or weed killer, that’s highly toxic and used all over the world.
+Paraquat is a chemical herbicide, or weed killer, that’s highly toxic.
 It’s also known by the brand name Gramoxone.

 Paraquat poisoning is a fast process, and symptoms develop quickly.

-Immediately after ingesting or inhaling a toxic amount of paraquat, an individual is likely to have swelling and pain in the mouth and throat.
+Immediately after ingesting or inhaling a toxic amount of paraquat, you’re likely to have swelling and pain in the mouth and throat.
 Paraquat causes immediate damage by direct contact.
-Soon after, they may experience:
+Soon after, you may experience:

 - abdominal pain